8bitkick/BBCMicroBot/README.md

 The [@bbcmicrobot](https://twitter.com/bbcmicrobot) gained fans like comedian Dara Ó Briain, science writer Ben Goldacre, and Raspberry Pi founder Eben Upton.
 The concept is simple - make a retrocomputer accessible over social media.
 The bot runs any tweet written in BBC BASIC (1982) a programming language developed by Sophie Wilson who later went on to create the ARM architecture.

-The Twitter community rose to the challenge with some seriously creative and clever code gold within 280 character limit.
+The Twitter community rose to the challenge with some seriously creative and clever code within 280 character limit.
 Read [more background on BBC Micro Bot here](https://www.dompajak.com/bbcmicrobot.html).

 If you're interested there is also the start of a [Commodore 64 version](https://github.com/8bitkick/c64bot) as well as other bot projects inspired by it including [Auto Tweetcart for the pico8](https://gitlab.com/rendello/auto_tweetcart).